dmcarrington/nostr-mcp-server/README.md

 4. `getSentZaps`: Fetches zaps sent by a user, including detailed payment information
 5. `getAllZaps`: Fetches both sent and received zaps for a user, clearly labeled with direction and totals

+All tools fully support both hex public keys and npub format, with user-friendly display of Nostr identifiers.

 ## Installation

 ```bash